fcorella/2F-crypto-authn-demo/README.md

 ### Registration

-1. The user visits the registration page in a browser and enters user data (first and last name in this demo) and an email address.
+1. The user visits the registration page in a browser and enters user data (first and last names in this demo) and an email address.

 1. An email verification link is sent to the address.